ESG investments UK sustainable portfolio planning with renewable energy, growth chart and global sustainability concept

 What are Environment, Social, & Governance (ESG) Investments?

-Many investors want to make a positive difference while achieving long-term financial growth.
-ESG investments, which stand for Environmental, Social, and Governance investments, allow you to align your portfolio with your values while still focusing on performance.
+Many investors want to make a positive difference while also achieving long-term financial growth.
+ESG investments allow you to align your portfolio with your values while still focusing on performance.
+ESG stands for Environmental, Social and Governance.

-Large institutional investors often use their voting power at company AGMs to influence change.
-They challenge businesses when behaviour in these areas is poor.
-In some cases, they even sell their holdings when improvement seems unlikely.
+Large institutional investors often use their voting power at company AGMs to help drive positive change.
+They can challenge businesses where environmental, social or governance standards fall short, and in some cases may choose to sell their holdings if meaningful improvement is unlikely.

 In addition, many private investors choose to go further.
-They prefer funds that only include businesses making a positive environmental or social difference.
-This is sometimes called impact investing.
+They prefer funds that invest only in businesses making a positive environmental or social difference.
+This approach is sometimes called impact investing.
 For example, impact investments may include renewable energy, recycling, or sustainable technology.

-As a result, ESG investing helps direct capital towards businesses that aim to make the world a better place, without losing sight of long-term financial goals.
+As a result, ESG investing can help direct capital towards businesses that aim to make the world a better place, while still keeping long-term financial goals in focus.

 Different Terms for ESG Investing

-You may also see ESG investing described using terms such as:
+You may also see ESG investing described in several different ways, including:

 • Sustainable investing